 B. Upon written notification to the Department, the Licensee may choose to operate the certified electrical power plant in compliance with any rule subsequently adopted by the Department which prescribes criteria more lenient than the criteria required by the terms and conditions in the certification which are not site-specific.

-[Section 403.511(5)(a) and (b), F.S; subsection 62-4.160(10), F.A.C.]
+[Section 403.511(5)(a) and (b), F.S; Rule 62-4.160(10), F.A.C.]

 IV.
 DEFINITIONS